Skip to main content

 A special offering that contains only the data-collector component of IBM Support Assistant Workbench For a full range of problem-solving features, the workbench contains all of the data-collection capability of ISA Lite and much more!

-Note: Use the following Menu Selection when using the IBM Support Assistant
+Note: Use one of the following menu selections when you use the IBM Support Assistant:

 Instructions for collecting the diagnostic information